doungnapat27/ShareWrap/README.md

    - Return value:
      - A user object if the login is successful
      - 'null' or an indication of failure if the login is unsuccessful
-   - Exceptional behavior: If the provided email or password is invalid, the method may throw an 'AppException'
+   - Exceptional behavior:
+     - Throws `AppException` with message "Unknown user" and HTTP status NOT_FOUND if the user is not found.
+     - Throws `AppException` with message "Invalid password" and HTTP status BAD_REQUEST if the password is invalid.
 3. Model the input domain
    - Develop Characteristics
      - C1 = Email